DGBEATS/Timetable-Voting-System/README.md

 ### Prerequisites

 1. The most up-to-date Python version must be installed on your system.
 That can be downloaded [here](https://www.python.org/downloads/).
-2. The most up-to-date pip or pip3 version m
+2. The most up-to-date pip or pip3 version.
+3. Python file/folder must have been added to PATH.
+(Follow terminal instructions as needed when setting up the virtual environment).

 ### Steps